aranya170/Network-And-IOT-Lab/5. LCD Input & Output/Tinkercad 16x2 LCD with Serial Input Tutorial.md

 LCD VSS to ground
 LCD VCC to 5V (from Arduino)

 Connect the potentiometer for contrast:

 One outer pin to 5V
 Other outer pin to ground
 Middle pin (wiper) to LCD VO (pin 3)

-Adjust Potentiometer:
+Adjust Potentiometer

 Click the potentiometer in Tinkercad, and in the properties panel, set the slider to ~50% for initial contrast.
 Adjust later if the text isn’t visible.

 Step 2: Add the Arduino Code

-Open the Code Editor:
+Open the Code Editor

 In Tinkercad, click the "Code" button to open the code editor.

-Paste the Code:
+Paste the Code
 Replace the default code with the following:
 #include <LiquidCrystal.h>

 // Initialize the LCD with the same pin configuration